-The NNIP Executive Committee is the central mechanism governing NNIP.
+The NNIP Executive Committee is the central mechanism guiding NNIP.
 Six representatives from local NNIP partners and three from the Urban Institute meet monthly by phone to plan partnership activities, monitor performance under the plan, and consider ongoing activities and policies of the partnership.
 To the fullest extent possible, decisions are made by consensus.
 Local partner representatives on the Executive Committee serve three-year terms on a rotating basis, and each year, two positions are open.
 All partner staff are eligible for election.
 The candidates are announced to the full partnership and each partner city has one vote.

 Current Executive Committee Members